 The Fill object can be filled with stitches in one of these ways:

-Left: plain fill mode.
-Right: auto column mode
+Left: plain fill.
+Right: auto column

-Motif fill mode
+Motif fill

 Icon of Pull Compensation control